kascheri12/kascheri12.github.io/ubuntu_deployment.md

 1. Visit [Google Cloud](https://console.cloud.google.com)
   * Create new account or use existing one
   * Verify with phone number
-    * Hint: You can do this 5 times via text and 3/4 times via voice.
+    * Hint: You can do this 5 times via text and 3 or 4 times via voice.

 1. Sign up for the free $300 credit for using the service
-  * Do need to provide address and Credit Card info to Google, however interested you are in doing that.
+  * You do need to provide address and Credit Card info to Google, however interested you are in doing that.
   * I believe, and don't quote me on this - that they don't charge you until you "upgrade" your account.

 1. Once logged in and viewing the console, select Compute Engine from the left side panel.
   * `Create` a VM
   * Select a location
-    * Hint: Check out the location info to see CPU specs per datacenter
+    * Hint: Check out the location info to see CPU specs per location
   * Machine Type
     * Minimum requirements I've found to work excellent:
       * 1 vCPU, 7GB RAM, Ubuntu 16.04, 30GB SSD